mwszekely/preact-prop-helpers/README.md

 Some features and/or limitations of this hook:

-* Like all other hooks (except sorting), the only DOM restriction is that the rows and cells are decendents of the grid as a whole **somewhere**.
+* Like all other hooks (except sorting), the only DOM restriction is that the rows and cells are descendants of the grid as a whole **somewhere**.
 * Rows are given priority over columns.
 Sorting/filtering happens by row, Page Up/Down, the Home/End keys, and typeahead affect the current row, etc.
 * Cells can have a `colSpan` or be missing, and moving with the arrow keys will "remember" the correct column to be in as focus jumps around.